Presented Ryerson University's School of Image Arts and Documentary Media Research Centre:

 Curated by Don Snyder and Frank Rodick

-Exhibition at IMA 310 Gallery, Ryerson School of Image Arts
+Exhibition at IMA 310 Gallery, The School of Image Arts, Ryerson University

 May 10 – June 8, 2018

 Artist & curator's talk: Wednesday, May 23, 2:30 pm

 Text by Don Snyder, Ryerson School of Image Arts:

 In a world of disturbing images, the general body of photography is bland, dealing complacently with nature and treating our preconceptions as insights.
 Strange, private worlds rarely slip past our guard from this quarter.
 This is probably not good for mankind; it is certainly unfortunate for photography.
 To set this right will take many photographers who face the disturbing image….